eyereasoner/rdfpackages/README.md

 variables that are interpreted as universally quantified variables except for forward rule conclusion-only variables which are interpreted existentially.

-RDF proofs are composed of
+RDF proofs are composed of `log:proves` triples like
 ```
 (rule_or_query instantiated_premise) log:proves instantiated_conclusion.
 ```
-triples.

 Literal subjects are described as
 ```